ssadh123/ssadh123/README.md

 ---

 ## 🚀 About Me
-I’m a Math–CS and Business Economics UCSD Alum, Currently taking my time to build and explore all the things I want to.
+I’m a Math–CS and Business Economics UCSD Alum.
+Currently taking my time to build and explore all the things I want to.

 ---